savvydealer-adam/tampa-land-prep/replit.md

 **Page Types**
 - Home: Hero section with product showcase, testimonials, and about content
+- About (/about): Team member profiles, mission, values, and company overview with placeholder photos for Adam Gillrie (Director), Nick (VP of Sales), David Frost (CTO), Emily Schultz (Head of Operations)
 - Products Overview (/products): Card-based grid showcasing all 6 products with links to individual pages
 - Product Pages: Dedicated pages for each service using reusable ProductPage component, all wrapped with Header/Footer
   - Facebook Ads (/facebook-ads): Pink accent, $300/month pricing, "build backwards" methodology